 The Veterinary Physiotherapy service at Anderson Moores Veterinary Specialists offers a progressively dynamic, patient-centred service that is focussed towards the continued excellence and ongoing development of knowledge and skills in the veterinary physiotherapy field.
-The physiotherapy service is run by Veterinary Physiotherapist Laura Batten.

 Referral Form for Physiotherapy